Wade Boggs: Television

-In 2011, he also appeared in the Psych episode "Dead Man's Curveball."
-In the episode he tells Danny Glover's character that he drank 74 beers on the infamous flight.

-In 2015, Boggs guest starred in the Season 10 premiere ("The Gang Beats Boggs") of It's Always Sunny in Philadelphia, in which characters in the show tried to drink more than 70 beers while flying across country, emulating a feat Boggs once allegedly accomplished during his career.
-Boggs denied that the number of beers was 64, and he reportedly told Charlie Day that he drank 107 beers in a day.
-One of the characters in the episode confuses Boggs with Boss Hogg; another character believes that Boggs is dead.
-The scene has become a popular joke among baseball fans.
+Boggs is the subject of an apocryphal story in which, on a cross-country flight during his career, he drank a very large number of beers, sometimes given as exactly 64 (a number Boggs has denied).
+In 2011, he appeared in the Psych episode "Dead Man's Curveball", in which he tells Danny Glover's character that the real number was 73.
+In 2015, he guest-starred in the It's Always Sunny in Philadelphia season 10 premiere "The Gang Beats Boggs", in which the characters try to drink more than 70 beers while flying across the country.
+Dee confuses Boggs with Boss Hogg, while Charlie believes that Boggs is dead.
+Boggs reportedly told actor Charlie Day that, counting post-flight excursions, the total for the day was 107.

 In August 2017, Boggs served as a fill-in color commentator for some Red Sox games played in Tampa Bay and broadcast on New England Sports Network (NESN), working with play-by-play announcer Dave O'Brien.

 In 2018, Wade Boggs was mentioned in a Good Mythical Morning episode by hosts Rhett and Link, involving his Wade Boggs .352 Bar that was made in 1990.
 He later made a cameo appearance on the show in 2021.

+Cancer diagnosis

+On September 7, 2024, Boggs revealed that he was battling prostate cancer.
+On February 17, 2025, Boggs revealed that he was declared cancer-free.